paulmillr/noble-ed25519/README.md

 `zip215: false` option switches verification criteria to strict RFC8032 / FIPS 186-5 and provides non-repudiation with SBS (Strongly Binding Signatures) [^3].

+> [!NOTE]
+> Most other libraries don't have SUF-CMA & SBS - less optimal choice for their security.

 ### utils

 A bunch of useful **utilities** are also exposed: